 Aries do not get hung up on details—in fact, they despise them.
 They want to experience the world physically and quickly and have little patience for strategy.
 Aries is raw and motivated by adversity.
 Virgo is fragile and motivated by their ability to fix what's wrong.
 In general, this warrior Aries, and perfectionist Virgo would not be compatible."

 Let's unpack this a bit: I'm definitely analytical, especially when it comes to other people and their actions, but I wouldn't call myself a perfectionist.
 In fact, sometimes I can be a bit too impulsive and quick-moving (like recently, when I bought plane tickets through a janky website and ended up losing out on a cool $400).
-Eric, on the other hand, is the most methodical, thoughtful, level-headed person I know (he's an auditor by trade and by nature), so to say that he, an Aries, isn't detail-oriented or confrontational doesn't align with his personality whatsoever.
+Eric, on the other hand, is the most methodical, thoughtful, level-headed person I know (he's an auditor by trade and by nature).
+We are perfect opposites, so to say that he, an Aries, isn't detail-oriented or confrontational doesn't align with his personality whatsoever.

 After inputting our birth dates, exact times of birth, and birthplaces, I sat anxiously watching the circle in my browser tab spin while our fate was determined.
 The result?
 We're apparently 50% sexually attracted to each other.
 I asked Eric for his feedback, to which he said, "Well, that's 100% wrong."
 (Good answer.
 I think I'll keep him around.)
 It did rate that our elective affinities are 80% compatible, which is true, but this wasn't always the case.